-Top things to do in Shanghai 2018: What are the best things to do and see in China’s most populous city?
+What are the best things to do in Shanghai?

 China is already synonymous with adventures, curiosity, exoticism for all Westerners and when we must mention the great cities of this huge country, we speak of course Beijing(Beijing) but also Shanghai.

 Until 15 or 20 years ago, Shanghai seemed almost abandoned, frozen in a past century and outdated, but today it is a booming city, in full explosion where buildings and skyscrapers seem arise from the earth day after day.

 The economic activity there is very flourishing and thanks to its location close to the sea, it attracts the population, whether it is Chinese residents, expatriates from around the world or tourists.

 To help you organize upstream, we have listed the main monuments and activities to visit in Shanghai but also other small curiosities of this cosmopolitan city that has many surprises.

 1. The Temple of the Jade Buddha

 The Jade Buddha Temple houses three imposing statues that were cut from the jade that was brought back from Burma.